Montgomery goes 6 strong innings, Yankees beat Rays 3-1

 Yankees: CF Aaron Hicks was a late scratch with a bruised right shin.
 He fouled a pitch off it in the eighth inning Sunday against Washington. … 3B Gio Urshela (sore left knee) returned to the lineup and singled in four at-bats.

-Rays: GM Erik Neander said CF Kevin Kiermaier, who sprained his left wrist sliding into second base Saturday, has no broken bones or ligament damage. … 1B Ji-Man Choi (arthroscopic right knee ) could be back in the next couple days.
+Rays: GM Erik Neander said CF Kevin Kiermaier, who sprained his left wrist sliding into second base Saturday, has no broken bones or ligament damage. … 1B Ji-Man Choi (arthroscopic right knee) could be back in the next couple days.

 UP NEXT

 Yankees ace Gerrit Cole (4-1, 1.61 ERA) will start Wednesday night’s game.
-The Rays have not announced their starter.
+The Rays will use RHP Collin McHugh (0-1) as an opener.
 Cole is 3-0 in four postseason starts against Tampa Bay but is 0-4 over eight regular-season appearances.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports